 art with land nature spirit community

-And it was there, 44 years ago, another vital component to my art became very important: spirit of place.
+And it was there during this time that another vital component to my art emerged: spirit of place.
 Cornwall is where human cultures have lived for thousands of years and have left their marks, including their land art.
 These marks are imbued with the spirit of the land.
 It was this spirit that finally lead to my turning my eyes homeward, to return to my own roots two years later.
 It was time for me to learn to speak, make art using my own language of spirit of place.
-What better place to learn than my family land in Kerikeri, NZ where I was brought up.
+What better place to learn than my family land in Kerikeri, New Zealand, where I was brought up.

 It is a great privilege to work with another culture in their environment.
 Working in close consultation with that culture means enrichment – enrichment leads to fertility and creative freedom.